UT Austin, Dell Foundation to tackle the Pell Grant gap

 The University of Texas at Austin is partnering with the Michael & Susan Dell Foundation to expand the Dell Scholars program to all students at the university who receive Pell Grants.

 For participants in the program, the university will cover tuition costs, while the scholarship will provide wraparound supports.
-Pell recipients with an expected family contribution under $1,000 will get an additional $20,000 over four years for basic needs and other education costs.
+Pell recipients with an expected family contribution under $1,000 will get an additional $20,000 for up to six years for basic needs and other education costs.

 The Dell Foundation will commit $100 million over a decade to the program.